 1. Master your singing range

-Like all good musicians out there, Chris Brown has mastered the art of singing without cracking or distortion to his voice
+Like all good musicians out there, Chris Brown has mastered the art of singing without cracking or distortion to his voice.
+This is simply because he has mastered his vocal range and can effectively belt out tunes without any issues.

 This is one technique that makes you sing like a pro.